samiulrifat/football_mania_3d/README.md

 Football Freekick Game
 A 3D football freekick simulation game built with Python and OpenGL (OpenGL + GLUT).
-Take freekicks, beat the wall and the keeper, and aim for the highest score!
+Take free kicks, beat the wall and the keeper, and aim for the highest score!

 Features:

 3D Football Field: Realistic field, goalpost, and crowd.
 Dynamic Camera: Rotate and zoom for different perspectives.
-Human Wall: Four defenders line up between you and the keeper, just like a real freekick.
+Human Wall: Four defenders line up between you and the keeper, just like a real free kick.
 Zone-Based Scoring: Top corners, bottom corners, and center goal award different points.
 Timer Reduction Mode: Score quickly!
-Timer decreases after each goal.
+The timer decreases after each goal.
 Day-Night Cycle: Watch the stadium lighting change as you play.
 Score & Miss Tracking: See your points and missed attempts.
 Game Over & Restart: Try again and beat your best score!